yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### FreePeopleDirectory
 Search for your information at [https://www.freepeopledirectory.com](https://www.freepeopledirectory.com).
 If you find it, you can opt out on Spokeo at [https://www.spokeo.com/privacy/control](https://www.spokeo.com/privacy/control).
 Make sure to scroll down to the grammatically incorrect “opt out your information” section.

+### Glad I Know
+Find your information here: [https://gladiknow.com/](https://gladiknow.com/).
+Follow these instructions to remove your data: [https://gladiknow.com/opt-out](https://gladiknow.com/opt-out).
+You can remove your information without downloading your free report, and email [support@gladiknow.com](mailto:support@gladiknow.com) for assistance.

 ### Homemetry
 Look for your home address here: [https://homemetry.com/](https://homemetry.com/).
 If your name is listed alongside your address, click on the “information control” link.
 Opt out of applicable phone numbers and names.
 There's a limit per each opt out and each email you use to opt out.
 You will need to click the verification link they email you to finalize the opt out.